jbeale1/UMAP/README.md

 # UMAP
-## Finding patterns in data, while knowing nothing.
+## Finding patterns with no prior knowledge

 UMAP is described in this [readthedocs](https://umap-learn.readthedocs.io/en/latest/parameters.html) page.